21 Easy Ways to Get More Fiber in Your Diet

 Fiber is the indigestible part of vegetables, fruit, grains, nuts, and seeds.

 Not consuming enough fiber puts one at risk for several chronic illnesses.
 In contrast, high dietary fiber intake is linked to numerouspositive health outcomes, including lower body weight, blood pressure, cholesterol, and blood sugar levels.
-Such a diet is also reported to offer protection against heart disease, type 2 diabetes, and colorectal as well as breast cancer.
+Such a diet is also reported to offer protection against heart disease, type 2 diabetes, and breast as well as colorectal cancer.

 Fiber also improves digestive health as it regulates bowel movements and prevents constipation.